51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

     the native code marshalling values back and forth [^caching].

-[^caching] Note the effect that holding the "unmanaged" memory references (i.e. memory references that are not handled by language garbage collection) has on [caching](../../pipeline-specification/features/caching.md) and [resource cleanup](../../pipeline-specification/features/resource-cleanup.md).
+[^caching] Note the effect that holding the "un-managed" memory references (i.e. memory references that are not handled by language garbage collection) has on [caching](../../pipeline-specification/features/caching.md) and [resource cleanup](../../pipeline-specification/features/resource-cleanup.md).